circular-way/terraform-aws-lambda-cd/README.md

 - Enables a continuous deployment lifecycle with pre and post deploy testing (TODO)
 - Built and tested on [Terraform Cloud](https://www.terraform.io/cloud), but can be used with any terraform runtime (no external dependencies except terraform itself)

+## Known issues / quirks

+- Only supports nodejs v14.x at this time.
+If you'd like to use this module with another runtime, please raise an issue or a PR.
+- A lambda runtime container only has 512MB of space available to write to the `/tmp` directory mount.
+This module downloads, extracts, and runs build commands all within the `/tmp` directory, so your build processes, source sizes, and dependencies (and their caches) need to fit in this restriction.
+Builds are cleaned pre and post every build process, and free space is logged to assist in debugging.
+- Cannot install with `npm install --global` due to write permissions.
+If a global build-time dependency is needed for your project, consider moving it to your project scope, running it with npx, or installing as a lambda layer
+- Due to current limitations in the aws terraform provider, the lambda invocation datasource will invoke during a plan when there are no code changes to the lambda.
+The worker will detect a built package in the s3 bucket you're using, and exit quickly, however this will result in a billed invocation of <200ms.
+Awaiting PR here for the fix: https://github.com/hashicorp/terraform-provider-aws/pull/19488

 <!-- BEGIN_TF_DOCS -->

 ## Usage: